f-l-i-n-t-s-t-o-n-e/testing/README.md

   - Once your accepted trade confirms your balance of VEO will decrease.

-  - Hit the "Show" button next to "My Positions" to see your position.
+  - Once the trade has confirmed, hit the "Show" button next to "My Positions" to see your position.
 After hitting "Show", it will look like this:

 | ![tempsnip4](https://user-images.githubusercontent.com/99594388/163648508-27ba2599-6dde-4d89-abce-e95358042b09.png) |
 | ------ |